“Beautiful, relaxing and verdant haven in the Palmeraie of Skoura, in the foothills of the Atlas, 40km from Ouarzazate”

 We had a candlelit supper in the garden for each of our nights under the stars, listening to the crickets.
-Each time, we valiantly devoured a 4-course meal consisting of an amazing variety of delicious chilled soups (melon with ginger being one), inventive salads, huge tagines or couscous and then dessert, which was either a mousse, pastry tart or fruit.
+Each time, we valiantly devoured a 4-course meal consisting of an amazing variety of delicious chilled soups (melon with ginger being one), inventive salads, huge tagines or couscous and then dessert.
 On one evening we were treated to a local artist singing while we ate!

 Caroline will be available at supper and spends time with all her guests to ensure they are enjoying their stay and have as much information on the area as they want.

 - Vegetarian menu

 - The local area is beautiful and Caroline is more than happy to arrange tours with French guides, most of whom also speak sufficient English.
 These range from walks in her local palm groves to more lengthy expeditions

 - Horse riding is 8km from Les Jardins; tell Caroline the night before if you want to make a reservation

 - Longer explorations could take you into the spectacular High Atlas mountains; up the Dades Valley (the country of the figs), to discover the “Street of the Thousand Kasbahs”, or to the Draa Valley (country of the dates)